 not sufficiently supported to match the demands of operations.
-This is reported both domestically and on deployed operations and there are many areas to be prioritised and worked upon.
-Recognised in the CAF's Digital Campaign Plan, the CAF needs to ensure it grows digital literacy skills, rather than declining them through operating on legacy systems and thus motivate employees to remain in the CAF.
-This is a challenge to the CAF but would generate high reward and benefits to the CAF overall.
+15 This is reported both domestically and on deployed operations and there are many areas to be prioritised and worked upon.
+Recognised in the CAF's Digital Campaign Plan, the CAF needs to ensure it grows digital literacy skills, rather than degrading them through operating on legacy systems and thus motivate employees to remain in the CAF.
+16 Although this is a challenge to the CAF, it would generate high reward and benefits to the CAF overall.

 Looking at the deployed digital scenario, with the Government driven approach to digital transformation already highlighted, this would set the momentum across the whole of Government.
 Harbouring opportunities for greater integration between departments, digital transformation would offer opportunity for improved data driven decisions, predictive data monitoring and would meet the Governments priority key deliverable for "getting value from the data."
-For this deployed scenario, access to intelligence and coordination with departments such as CSIS or GAC could allow for greater collaborative working.
+For this deployed scenario, access to intelligence and coordination with pan-Government components such as CSIS or GAC could allow for greater collaborative working.
 It would provide greater confidence of information sharing and trust as well as a reduced forward footprint due to improved access to information to 'operate from anywhere concept'.
-However, this will require a collaborative vision between departments and pan-government oversight from the Minister of Digital Government to both coordinate delivery of systems and services, but also to arbitrate the prioritisation of processes between departments.
+However, this will require a collaborative vision between departments and pan-government oversight from the Minister of Digital Government18 to both coordinate delivery of systems and services, but also to arbitrate the prioritisation of processes between departments.

-This section has considered digital transformation from the Government of Canada perspective to identify how this will inform the CAF digital strategies, as well as the impact on the population and the CAF.
+Up until this point this paper has considered digital transformation from the Government of Canada perspective to identify how this will inform the CAF digital strategies, as well as the impact on the population and the CAF.
 It also considered digital transformation from the perspective of government and industry to determine the importance of partnership in addressing the digital transformation global trend challenges.